-Though there is no explicit explanation in the Genesis narrative as to why God rejected Cain’s offering, it seems to me that the cumulative evidence in this case argues that Cain’s transgression consisted of more than just offering an inferior gift.
-Here are my reasons:
+Though there is no explicit explanation given in the Genesis narrative as to why God rejected Cain’s offering, it seems to me that the cumulative evidence in this case argues that Cain’s transgression consisted of more than just offering an inferior gift.

 When the expression “by faith” is employed in Hebrews 11:4ff with reference to the great characters of the Old Testament, it connotes the concept of obedience time and time again.

-For instance, “By faith Noah . . . prepared an ark” (v.
-7), which, as Moses shows in the Genesis narrative, means he was strictly obedient to the divine instructions (Genesis 6:22).
-To offer by faith was to offer in harmony with sacred revelation (cf. Romans 10:17), rather than the exercise of human “will-worship” (Colossians 2:23).
+For instance, “By faith Noah . . . prepared an ark” (Heb.
+11:7).
+As Moses shows in the Genesis narrative, this means he was strictly obedient to the divine instructions (Gen. 6:22).

 The comments of Professor Ralph Earle, in my judgment, are helpful here.
 He notes one idea regarding this matter:

 Cain brought a bloodless offering, and thus offended Deity by posing as righteous and not in need of any sacrifice for sin.
 This theory has strong theological appeal.
 It assumes previous divine instruction as to what type of offering must be brought for making atonement for sin.
 There is indication that such a revelation had been given by the use of the verb form in Gen. 4:3 that can mean customary action (2003, 284).

 Perhaps this is what the Hebrews writer alludes to in that God bore witness with respect to his gifts that Abel was “righteous.”

 And so, while it may be the case that Abel’s offering was of better quality than his brother’s, it seems likely that there was a greater intensity of disobedience on Cain’s part than mere selfishness in offering a less valuable gift.